maxx8888/ioBroker.ochsner-web2com/README.md

 Placeholder for the next version (at the beginning of the line):
 ### **WORK IN PROGRESS**
 * (maxx8888) added writing OID Functionality
+* (maxx8888) added check if OID is enabled or disabled
 ### 0.0.5 (2022-11-03)
 * (maxx8888) Release Test